istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 ### Before you begin

-We recommend you to use a istioctl version that is the same version of your Istio control plane.
-Using the matching version of istioctl helps avoid unforeseen issues.
+We recommend you use an `istioctl` version that is the same version as your Istio control plane.
+Using matching versions helps avoid unforeseen issues.

 {{< tip >}}
 If you have already [downloaded the Istio release](/docs/setup/getting-started/#download), you should